cgoliver/cgoliver.github.io/_posts/2017-09-18-python-notes.md

 We can also turn nested loops into nested list comprehensions.
 This starts to get a little messy so make sure you really want to do a list comprehension instead of a regular loop.

-So let's say I want to build a grid that looks like a telephone number pad.
+So let's say I want to build a grid that looks like a telephone number pad (without the zero).
 Let's do it the explicit way:

 ```python
 number_pad = []